hexagoncircle/ryan-mulligan-dev/src/blog/grid-stacks.md

 ## Variations

 So far, the styles we've created only apply when there are five cards positioned across three columns.
 We may want different variations depending on our designs.
 Three cards displayed in two columns?
 Seven cards in four?
 Let's tweak the above ruleset to utilize a CSS variable for the `grid-template-columns` repeat count.
-Recall that this value should double our expected column amount.
-We could also think of it as the amount of child elements plus one.
+Recall that this value should be twice the amount of expected columns.

 ```scss
 .grid-stack {